armen-asriyan/eval-backend/README.md

 - **useHooks**: A collection of modern, server-safe React hooks from the ui.dev team.
 - **react-router-hash-link**: Hash link support for React Router.
 - **react-google-recaptcha**: Google reCAPTCHA component for React.
-- **use-local-storage**: A simple React hook to store data in localStorage.

 ### Backend